michiakig/sicp/README.markdown

 constructor should be similar to <tt>and-gate</tt>.

-**Exercise 3.29.** Another way to construct an or-gate is as a compound digital logic device, built from and-gates and inverters.
+X **Exercise 3.29.** Another way to construct an or-gate is as a compound digital logic device, built from and-gates and inverters.
 Define a procedure <tt>or-gate</tt> that accomplishes this.
 What is the delay time of the or-gate in terms of <tt>and-gate-delay</tt> and <tt>inverter-delay</tt>?